-As of June 30, 2017, we had approximately \$184.5 million of goodwill and net intangible assets, including approximately \$104.1 million of goodwill and \$80.4 million of net intangible assets.
+As of September 30, 2018, we had approximately \$169.0 million of goodwill and net intangible assets, including approximately \$104.1 million of goodwill and approximately \$64.9 million of net intangible assets.
 These assets represent a significant portion of the assets recorded on our consolidated balance sheet and relate primarily to our acquisition of DVS Sciences, Inc., or DVS, in February 2014.
 In addition, if in the future we acquire additional businesses, technologies, or other intangible assets, a substantial portion of the value of such assets may be recorded as goodwill or intangible assets.

 The carrying amounts of goodwill and intangible assets are affected whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 We review goodwill and indefinite lived intangible assets for impairment at least annually and more frequently under certain circumstances.
 Other intangible assets that are deemed to have finite useful lives will continue to be amortized over their useful lives but must be reviewed for impairment when events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
-Events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
 Events or changes in circumstances that could affect the likelihood that we will be required to recognize an impairment charge include declines in our stock price or market capitalization, declines in our market share or revenues, an increase in our losses, rapid changes in technology, failure to achieve the benefits of capacity increases and utilization, significant litigation arising out of an acquisition, or other matters.
 In particular, these or other adverse events or changes in circumstances may affect the estimated undiscounted future operating cash flows expected to be derived from our goodwill and intangible assets.
 We have recently experienced substantial declines in our stock price, and continued weakness or further declines in our stock price increase the likelihood that we may be required to recognize impairment charges.
 Any impairment charges could have a material adverse effect on our operating results and net asset value in the quarter in which we recognize the impairment charge.
-We cannot provide assurances that we will not in the future be required to recognize impairment charge.
+We cannot provide assurances that we will not in the future be required to recognize impairment charges.